Accelerating Robotic Reinforcement Learning with Agent Guidance: Agent-guided Policy Search

 \section{Agent-guided Policy Search}

-We propose Agent-guided Policy Search (AGPS).
-As illustrated in Figure \ref{fig:apgs}, the framework consists of two core components: the asynchronous failure detector (FLOAT) which monitors the policy $\pi_{RL}$, and a toolbox that translates semantic understanding into actionable geometric constraints.
-The pseudocode is in Appendix \ref{sec:code}.
+We propose Agent-guided Policy Search (AGPS), a framework illustrated in Figure \ref{fig:apgs}.
+It consists of two core components: the asynchronous failure detector (FLOAT) that monitors the policy $\pi_{\text{RL}}$, and a toolbox that translates semantic understanding into corrective waypoints and spatial constraints.
+The algorithm pseudocode is provided in Appendix \ref{sec:code}.